 After finishing all course work, but before completing the Comprehensive Examination, a student must keep his or her registration active by paying the registration and library fees until the degree is granted.
-Failure to maintain registration may interfere with residence requirements and may result in having to repeat REL 699.
+Failure to maintain registration may interfere with residence requirements and may result in having to repeat REL 699 or 700.

-3. Course Requirements for the Master of Arts in Religious Studies with a Concentration in Buddhist Studies (33 units)
+Course Requirements for the Master of Arts in Religious Studies Core Courses (6 units) (to be taken during the first two semesters):